splatpope/JuliaExplorer/README.md

 * Keypad + and - for zooming
 * Directional keys for moving the complex offset
 * R to reset complex offset to 0,0
+* P to take a timestamped screenshot of the fractal
-* V to print debug info
+* V to print debug info (if available...)

 ## Gallery (and devblog)
 https://imgur.com/gallery/0hGEB7X